-I am a PhD student in economics at the University of Basel and will be joining the University of Chicago Booth School of Business as a postdoc this fall.
+I am a postdoc at the University of Chicago.
 I do research on Public Economics, Health Economics, and Behavioral Economics.
-I did my PhD at the University of Basel and was a visiting PhD student at Columbia Business School, Chicago Booth School of Business, and Stanford Graduate School of Business.
+I did my PhD at the University of Basel and was a visiting PhD student at Columbia University, the University of Chicago, and Stanford University.

 Find my CV here.